emmercm/igir/docs/usage/hardware/analogue-pocket.md

 ## ROMs

-`igir` has support for replaceable "tokens" in the `--output` option.
+`igir` has support for replaceable "tokens" in the `--output <path>` option.
 This makes it easier to sort ROMs on devices that have an expected directory structure.
 The `{pocket}` token exists to help sort ROMs on the Analogue pocket.
 See the [replaceable tokens page](../../output/tokens.md) for more information.

 This token can be used to reference each core's specific directory in the SD card's `Assets` directory.
 ROMs go in the `Assets/{pocket}/common` directory.